 On this web site you will find posts, pages, pictures and code that are in connection with my interests.
 I try to keep the stuff here as general as possible — any work-specific writings live on a company website, or behind a company firewall.
 This means that what you see and read here is (or was) my own opinion and does not necessarily reflect the opinions or directions of my employers (past, present, or future).

-This is the third iteration of my blog.
+This is the forth iteration of my blog.
 The archive has old posts that I've migrated from blogger and wordpress, though those are still online to be read in their original form.
-On the Net, I go by the handle sinewalker, and while after 20 years I think I've outgrown it, it's still a unique username in most places.
+In late 2020 I migrated from GitHub Pages to GitLab Pages with Continuous Integration and Deployment.

 How this web site is made